CodeFromAnywhere/ActionSchema/readme.md

 # Roadmap

-⚠️ Rewrite in progress ⚠️.
+⚠️ Rewrite in progress ⚠️

 See [choices](choices.md) for more info on the choices made during this rewrite so far.

 **Goals of the rewrite**:

+- Ability to add plugins everywhere (compatible with openapi and jsonschema architecture)
+- Storageless in-memory serverless execution
+- Improved variable evaluation: see [relative-json-pointers](relative-json-pointers.md)
+- Introduction of actionschemas as an openapi extension (`x-schema`)

+Compared to ActionSchema v1, this means it...

+- Removes layers of complexity: grid-frontend, user-authentication, and storage.
+- Is more suitable to be used in a scalable way
+- Becomes much more simple

+**After that these are high on the list:**

+- Ability to run in browser, serverless, and server environments
 - Storage agnostic
-- Runs in browser, serverless, and server environments
-- Plugins everywhere (compatible with openapi and jsonschema architecture)
 - Built-in load balancing
 - Built-in staleness detection
-- Improved variable evaluation

-Compared to ActionSchema v1, this means it...

-- Removes layers of complexity: grid-frontend, user-authentication.
-- Makes overview more holistic (including the OpenAPI spec, where changes are required as well)

-**Maybe**

 - Built-in trusted code-execution
 - Built-in scheduling
 - Built-in migration support (moving data around)